 Some of her previous work includes a beautiful mural in Lima, Peru, that she made together with Luka Tomac of Friends of the Earth Croatia during the UN climate talks in 2014, and which shows how climate change, dirty energy and extractivism are affecting people.

 COP21 has reached its end game.
 The Durban platform closed on Saturday, and a new draft has been negotiated by ministers has now been published.

 Despite countless closed door meetings, late night sessions, unprecedented exclusion of civil society and attempts by powerful Northern countries to hasten the process, little has been achieved so far.

 Jamie Gorman & Romina Ranke from Young Friends of The Earth Europe, beautifully summarise why is it important to stand in solidarity with social and climate movements from Global South, and why frontline communities fighting climate change are building the real solutions to the climate crisis.

 Today, we organised an action at the COP21, criticising the draft Paris agreement released over the weekend.
 We used a giant locked door to symbolise the barring of civil society observers from the negotiations, and the nature of the conference as a venue for backroom deals.
 The draft text flies in the face of the Convention: key principles are not being respected and many provisions will be voluntary.
 We did this action to demand and ask: what are developed countries hiding?
 What is the hidden agenda behind this unjust draft deal?

-In the run up to theCOP21 UN climate talks in Paris this December (more here on how to join us and take action), we're busting some commonly-heard climate myths, from shifting the blame to India and China to putting our faith in techno-fixes.
+In the run up to theCOP21 UN climate talks in Paris this December (more here on how to join us and take action), we're busting some commonly-heard c limate myths, from big business being part of the solution to putting our faith in techno-fixes.
 Catch up with last week's mythbuster – "climate change is (only) an environmental issue".